 Slate's clean, functional design ensures that users do not need technical expertise to maximize its powerful capabilities.
-The intuitive interface and straightforward systems simplify training needs and empower users to be up and running quickly with their varied business processes.
+The intuitive interface and straightforward systems simplify training needs and empower users to stand up their business processesquickly.
 It is helpful to understand a few important elements of the Slate implementation process before attending the Fundamentals of Slate training.

 The best way to learn about Slate is to use it.
-A test environment may be provisioned to try out tools and build and test processes with actual data in a playground.
-While it may feel daunting to “go live” before every part of the admissions process is built, it is strongly recommended that certain tools be utilized in the production environment when initial work on a particular Roadmap box is completed.
+Users may provision a test environment to try out tools and build and test processes with actual data in a playground.
+While it may feel daunting to “go live” before every part of the admissions process is built, we recommend using certain tools in your production environment when initial work on a particular Roadmap box is completed.

-The sooner staff begins to access and use the Slate administrator screens, the sooner their comfort level with Slate will begin to grow!
+The sooner staff access and use the Slate administrator interface, the sooner their comfort level with Slate will grow!

 When to "Go Live"

-One of the biggest differences between Slate and other systems is that there does not need to be one system-wide “go live” date.
-Slate is designed to “go live” gradually as tasks and projects are accomplished.
+One notable difference between Slate and other systems is that Slate does not typically have one systemwide “go live” date.
+Slate is designed to “go live” gradually as tasks on the Slate Roadmap are accomplished.
 For example, when communications and person records are set, these may “go live” before the event management and appointment scheduling process is ready to launch.

 A sample Slate “go live” schedule may look like this: